Can You Put Vinegar in a Steam Mop?

 Can You Put Vinegar in a Bissell Steam Mop?

-I’m certain Bissell will say the same thing as Shark Clean, but for the purpose of providing accurate information, here is the formal advice from Bissell:
+I’m certain Bissell will say the same thing as Shark Clean, but to provide accurate information, here is the formal advice from Bissell:

 Do not use vinegar or any other solution as it could damage the water tank.
 Never put descaling, aromatic, alcoholic or detergent products into the steam cleaner, as this may damage it or make it unsafe for use.